MIDDLE SCHOOL | ROYAL FESTIVAL HALL

 Through an individual nomination and selection process, accomplished students are brought together in London with peers to comprise the Honors Junior Choir and the Honors Junior Instrumental Ensemble.

-All of our conductors have received international acclaim for their work and have extensive experience in working with talented students, making them the perfect choices to lead the Honors Junior Ensembles.
+All our conductors have received international acclaim for their work and have extensive experience in working with talented students, making them the perfect choices to lead the Honors Junior Ensembles.
 Click here for the most up-to-date information about our Honors Performance Series Conductors, past and future.

-The program was developed to challenge students to perform at their very best as they play and sing for London concert-going patrons and other supporters.
 Though much of the students’ time is focused on performance preparation, the week also allows students to experience the best of the sights and the culture in London.

 The 2019 Middle School Series at Royal Festival Hall will take place July 28 – August 1, 2020.
 The Honors Junior Performance at Royal Festival will be Friday, July 31.